 - Register your business name at DTI.

-- Go to the barangay hall where your business is located.
-Fill up an application form and submit it together with your DTI Certificate, two valid IDs, and proof of address such as Contract of Lease or Certificate of Land Title.
+- Go to the Municipal Hall / City Hall (LGU) and fill up an application form and submit it together with your DTI Certificate, Barangay Business Clearance two valid IDs, and proof of address such as Contract of Lease or Certificate of Land Title.

-- Register your business in your Municipal or City Hall.
-Here, you also have to secure licenses and permits from Municipal Health Office, Bureau of Fire and Protection, Municipal Planning & Development Coordinator, and Office of the Municipal Engineer.
+- Here, you also have to secure licenses and permits from Municipal Health Office, Bureau of Fire and Protection, Municipal Planning & Development Coordinator, and Office of the Municipal Engineer.

 - Head to BIR and register your business.
 Fill up the BIR Form 1901 and pay the 500 annual registration fee to authorized agent bank using BIR Form 0605.